-As of this writing Georgia campaign finance regulators are attempting to move Georgia law closer to federal law - in particular with its definition of what constitutes express advocacy – so it makes sense to use the framework provided by the Federal Election Commission and corresponding case law, Advisory Opinions, and federal law to analyze whether an expenditure on a communication is truly independent.
+As of this writing Georgia campaign finance regulators are attempting to move Georgia law closer to federal law - in particular with its definition of what constitutes express advocacy – so it makes sense to look at federal law to analyze whether an expenditure on a communication is truly independent.
 It is important to note that this framework will work for 501(c)(4) political expenditures designed to be made only as Georgia-level independent expenditures, and this approach may change when “express advocacy” is defined in Georgia law.

 The FEC uses a three-part test to determine if a communication is coordinated with a candidate.
 What follows is very broad, and an organization should not use this framework without discussing details with a Georgia political law attorney.

 For additional details on how Georgia differs from the federal analysis below, read "Georgia Campaign Finance in the News: A Closer Look at Georgia Campaign Finance Laws that Prohibit Coordination between Campaigns and Outside Organizations".

 Almost always satisfied – if the communication is paid for or provided in-kind by anyone.
 This could be by the candidate or by another person or entity.